Rosa Waugh Hobhouse: Teaching in Cardiff

 In the summer of 1909, exhausted and disillusioned by her continual struggle to earn sufficient money from private teaching, Rosa Waugh decided to close her Ealing studio and applied (successfully) for a permanent position as Teacher of Drawing, Training Department, University College, Cardiff.
 For the next three years she taught drawing to women training as primary and secondary school teachers, as well as teaching Art at two local schools: the Cathedral Road Girls’ School in Cardiff and a girls’ school in Chepstow run by the du Bochet sisters.

 Professionally Rosa’s three years in Cardiff were a fulfilling time, but she felt increasingly out of touch with her family and London friends.
 In the summer of 1912 Rosa resigned her post.
 Following her resignation a close friend Louise (Salaman) Bishop gave her financial support for six months’ immersion in various writing projects, for example finishing the writing of a biography of her father, Benjamin Waugh, and also for reflection on her future career plans.
 For much of this time she lived in Uffington, Berkshire.

-Rosa found researching and writing about her father’s philanthropic work a profoundly moving, indeed life-changing experience.
+Rosa found researching and writing about her father’s philanthropic work a life-changing experience.
 His life of working for the rights of the poor and dispossessed accorded with her own Christian Socialist principles.
-It awakened in Rosa a desire to follow her father’s lead and devote herself too to working with and among the poor and dispossessed.
+It awakened in Rosa a desire to follow her father’s lead and devote herself to working with and among the poor and dispossessed.
 In the summer of 1913 she began a decade of working and living in London’s East End.